swape/js-book/src/pages/chapter1/0_getting_started.md

 # Getting Started

 You can start by learning how to write HTML code and maybe CSS and then come back here to learn about JavaScript.
-In your test page add javascript tag and point to where that file is like this.
+In your test-page add `script` tag and point to where that file is located.

 ```html
 <script src="myfile.js"></script>